onap/aai-aai-common/docs/AAI REST API Documentation/recentsApi.rst

 The Recents API will allow a client to get the list of objects that has been created or updated recently, up to a maximum of 1 week back.
-This API is accessed through the NARAD Rest Interface, utilizing the same certificates and headers.
+This API is accessed through the AAI Rest Interface, utilizing the same certificates and headers.

 Request